WPoelman/template/docs/quickstart-guide.md

 ## Miscellaneous

 * Always *over*estimate how long a job will take by ~25% (or adding a couple hours for longer jobs).
 You never know what will happen (timeouts, retries, etc.); better safe than sorry.
-If your job finishes early, the 'extra' time requested will not be deducted from your credits, so apart from longer queue times, there's not really a downside to doing this.
+If your job finishes early, the 'extra' time requested will not be deducted from your credits, so apart from (possibly) longer queue times, there's not really a downside to doing this.
 * If you run into storage issues, switch the huggingface cache folder location to `$VSC_SCRATCH` instead of `$VSC_HOME`.
-For more information, check the [documentation](https://docs.vscentrum.be/data/storage_locations.html).
+For more information, check the VSC [storage documentation](https://docs.vscentrum.be/data/storage_locations.html) and the [huggingface documentation](https://huggingface.co/docs/datasets/en/cache).